A Jedi's Fight - A Star Wars Fan Fiction Story

 "The journey through those wild lands must have taken weeks," Leia commented, looking at the map.

-"More than a month, madam.
-Manall and Cornell hoped to reach the eastern harbor within ten days, but the progress of the refuges was very slow, for we had to take care of our woman and children and the eldest.
-Nevertheless several of our eldest died during the flight.
-Mugin and me have stayed with our fellow inhabitants, until we were sure that also the eldest Quelan had reached Cantamaga safely.
-About eighty percent of the thousand inhabitants of Ribana has made it to Cantamaga.
+"Six standard weeks, according to the galaxy time reckoning, ma'am.
+Manall and Cornell hoped we could reach the western harbor within twenty days, but the progress of the refuges was very slow, for we had to take care of our woman and children and the elder.
+Several of the elder Quelans died during the exhausting journey.
+Mugin and me have stayed with our fellow inhabitants, until we were sure that also the eldest Quelans had reached Cantamaga safely.
+About two thirds of the inhabitants of Ribana has made it to Cantamaga.
 There they are still living in exile until it's safe to get back to Myr.
-My brother and I returned to Ribana with the idea that we could negotiate about the fate of the imprisoned younger Quelans.
-That decision was our biggest mistake.
-In stead of negotiating we were captured as soon as we returned to Ribana and set to work under the mountain ridge as well.
-Darth Golluth' droids and his ground forces imprisoned us because our help was illegal in their eyes.
-That is why, we were set to work under the mountain too."

 "What about your leaders?
 Hadn't they been able to set up a kind of defense system in the past, didn't the Quelans have an army or so?"
 Han asked.